jleeuwes/komputiloj/serviloj/README.md

 We have these subvolumes:

-- `live` holds persistent data for day-to-day use
+- `live` holds a subvolume per app/service, holding persistent data for day-to-day use
 - `backups` holds backup data from other systems
-- `snapshots` holds read-only snapshots of the `live` volume
+- `snapshots` holds read-only snapshots of volumes under `live`
+- `archives` holds read-only subvolumes that are not in active use

 Some notes: